haowu0802/About/readme.md

 What I do
 -
-I'm a senior software engineer focusing on __backend__ development and __data__ engineering.
+As a senior software engineer with focus on __backend__ development,  I've been building/deploying web services and applications since 2011.

-I use Python for building __data pipeline__, __RESTful APIs__ and backend of __MVC__ web applications.
+I've used a number of mature and popular tools on my projects, such as __Python(Flask/Django), NodeJS, Golang, GraphQL, PostgreSQL, MongoDB, Kubernetes/Docker__.

+See the [Wiki](https://github.com/haowu0802/About/wiki) page for details of my past projects.

 I code with __Agile, TDD__ methodologies and work remotely in most of my previous roles.

-A list of my skill set can be found in [my resume](https://github.com/haowu0802/About/blob/master/Resume_Senior_Software_Engineer_Hao_Leon_Wu.pdf)
+See [my resume](https://github.com/haowu0802/About/blob/master/Resume__Senior_Software_Engineer__Hao_Wu__2021.pdf) for details of these roles.

 Who I am
 -

 I'm a life time learner, coder and a tech geek.
 I started coding since junior high (MS-DOS 6.22), with modding computer games.

-I believe in moving forward in small steady steps, in life and in coding, I persistantly learn everyday.
+I believe in moving forward in small steady steps, in life and in coding.

-I became close friends with most of my previous team members, and we enjoy continue working on interesting projects even after we no longer are in the same team.
-The relationship doesn't stop at being just co-workers.

-What I'm looking for
+My team members compliments my critical thinking and ability to break large/complex tasks down to manageable small bits.

+What I enjoy
 -
-A small team that is family like.
-A long term relationship.
+Working in a team that is family like, building long term relationship with the team.

-A place that I can contribute my effort and craft to help making a difference.
+Contributing to projects that my effort and craft helps making a difference.

-A chance to share and learn from others, and improve the craft together.
+Sharing and learning with others, and improve the craft together.

 What others comment on my work
 -